TadashiJei/BugOverflow/README.md

 **Deployment & Development:**

-* **Vercel:** Simplifies deployment and enables features like cron jobs for automated tasks.
+* **DataChuck:** Simplifies deployment and enables features like cron jobs for automated tasks.
 * **Prettier & Plugins:**  Enforces consistent code formatting for a clean and maintainable codebase.

 **Inspired by Stack Overflow, built for the future of developer communities.**